Life insurance advice guide

 The real price will be offered to you once you have completed an application form and once the underwriters (people who assess your application at the insurance company) have assessed this and made their decision.
 Once your life insurance application is assessed, you may or may not receive an offer of life cover with a higher premium.

-It helps to speak to a specialist life insurance adviser* so that you can discuss your health, lifestyle and occupation before selecting your insurance options.
-Specialists will know which life insurance companies will treat you the fairest in terms of price and cover and they'll be able to give you a good indication of what your life insurance will cost before you complete the full application process.
-They'll also help you to tailor your life insurance to suit your budget so that you can maximise your benefits and avoid paying higher premiums.
+It helps to speak to a specialist life insurance adviser* to discuss your health, lifestyle and occupation before selecting your insurance options.
+Specialists will know which life insurance companies will treat you the fairest in terms of price and cover.
+They'll be able to give you a good indication of what your life insurance will cost before you complete the full application process.
+They'll also help you tailor your life insurance to suit your budget to maximise your benefits and avoid paying higher premiums.

 You can also read our article, "Best and cheapest life insurance in the UK" where we go into more detail.